haasmichi/cdk-workshop-2022/README.md

 	- Copy code examples (tbd) from this repo to the CDK project
 	- Edit files as needed
 	- Do a `cdk diff`
-	- If everything looks good do a `cdk apply`
+	- If everything looks good do a `cdk deploy`
 7. Leading Practices
 8. Hands-on part 4
 	- Refactor CDK application